(Partial Glossectomy; Total Glossectomy; Hemiglossectomy)

 - Take antibiotics as prescribed.

-- Take pain medicine to ease discomfort.
+- Take pain medication to ease discomfort.

-- Slowly resume your normal diet.
+- Slowly resume your normal diet if you are able to swallow effectively.

 - Continue to work with a speech therapist.